Canichana language

-Canichana, or Canesi, Joaquiniano, is a possible language isolate of Bolivia (department of Beni).
+Canichana, or Canesi, is a possible language isolate of Bolivia (department of Beni).
 In 1991 there were 500 Canichana people, but only 20 spoke the Canichana language; by 2000 the ethnic population was 583, but the language had no mother tongue speakers left.
 It was spoken on the Mamoré River and Machupo River.

 Current situation

 The Canichana territory is part of the region historically known as Moxos (or Mojos), which covers approximately 200,000 square kilometers of what is now the department of Beni.
 According to data provided in Crevels and Muysken (2009:15), based on the 2001 Census, the Canichana population at that time amounted to 404 members.
 During the research conducted by Crevels between 1999 and 2001, the author could only find three elders who still remembered some single words and phrases in Kanichana.
 Regarding the ethnic group, Crevels notes that the Canichanas are mainly engaged in agriculture, with their main agricultural products being cassava, corn, rice, beans and plantains.
 Part of the harvest is for self-consumption and the other part for local sale.
 Hunting, fishing and gathering are complementary traditional activities, in addition to the sale of their labor as laborers on the ranches.